provenancetech/pti-platform-sdks/ts/README.md

 ## Installation

 ### Published Package
-If you are not logged in to GitHub npm repository, make sure to use a token which has the "read:write:delete repository" rights.
+If you're not already logged in to the GitHub npm registry, you'll be prompted for your GitHub username and a password — which is actually a personal access token with `read:write:delete repository` scopes.
 ``` shell
 npm login --registry=https://npm.pkg.github.com
 ```